sedostheatre/sedos.co.uk/input/venues/bridewell.md

 Thameslink, two-minute walk

-**Collecting tickets and entering the theatre**
+**Tickets and entering the theatre**

-You will need to collect your tickets from the box office when you arrive at the theatre, giving the name the tickets were booked in.
-The box office opens approximately 45 minutes before curtain up.
+Your tickets will be sent by email if you book online.
+You do not need to print your tickets – it's fine to show them on a mobile phone at the door.
 The theatre is usually open for audience members to take their seats 10-15 minutes before curtain up.
-Our seat is unreserved, so audience members claim seats on a first-come, first-served basis.
-Some shows offer the best seats in the house as premium seating, at a higher price.
-In this case, there are two blocks of seating — standard and premium.
-Seats are unreserved within these blocks.

 **Bar**